Kamui Kobayashi: Toyota Gazoo Racing

+NASCAR (2023)

+On 7 June 2023, it was announced that Kobayashi would make his debut in the NASCAR Cup Series driving the No. 67 Toyota Camry for 23XI Racing at the Indianapolis Motor Speedway road course.
+At Indy, he finished 33rd.

+In 2024, Kobayashi would return to the NASCAR Cup Series and race again for 23XI Racing at Circuit of the Americas for the 2024 EchoPark Automotive Grand Prix, he finished 29th.

 Personal life

 He was named after Kamuy, a divine being in Ainu mythology, and the letter of the name imitated the sound citing three Kanji from the sentence "Enabling great dream(s)".

 In April 2013, he was awarded the Outstanding Achievement in Sport Award at The Asian Awards in London.